 How To Detect Outliers In Data Wrangling: Examples and Use Cases

 Outlier Detection: Detection of outliers is a very important part of the data wrangling process.
 Outliers are those values of an attribute which lie far off from the majority values present for that attribute.
-Outliers can cause a statistical or machine learning model to perform poorly because they do not fall within the normal range of values for that attribute.
+Outliers can cause a statistical or machine learning model to perform poorly.
+It’s because they do not fall within the normal range of values for that attribute.

 For outlier detection methods we need to know the 1st (Q1) and+ 3rd (Q3) quartile of that numerical attribute.